 The pediatric residency at the University of Washington/Seattle Children’s Hospital is committed to fostering an inclusive environment that values underrepresented backgrounds in medicine and individuals with unique experiences.
 We celebrate people of all racial, ethnic and cultural backgrounds; national origins; primary languages; gender identities; sexual orientations; religions; disabilities; and other attributes.

-Learn more about specific JEDI initiatives, including the INCLUDE Curriculum, the Health Equity Track, the Residency Diversity Committee and other initiatives.
+Learn more about specific JEDI initiatives, such as our INCLUDE Curriculum, the Health Equity Track, and the Residency Diversity Committee, among others.